Ürümqi Metro

 The Ürümqi Metro or Ürümqi Subway is a rapid transit system in operation in Ürümqi, capital of the Xinjiang Autonomous Region in China.
+It is the 35th rapid transit system to be put into operation on the Chinese mainland and the second in northwest China.
+At only 33.4 km, the Ürümqi Metro is currently the smallest metro system in terms of length in Mainland China.

 The Ürümqi Metro has submitted plans for two lines, Line 1 and Line 2, with an estimated cost of 31.24 billion yuan.

 Lines

 Line 1

-Line 1 runs from Ürümqi Diwopu International Airport through downtown Ürümqi and ends at Santunbei station.
+Line 1 runs from Ürümqi Tianshan International Airport through downtown Ürümqi and ends at Santunbei station.
 It has a total length of 27.615 km and 21 stations.
 It is fully underground.

 Line 1 started construction on 20 March 2014.
 The northern section of the line was opened on 25 October 2018.
 The southern section of the line was opened on 28 June 2019.

+Airport MRT

+The Airport MRT was opened on 17 April 2025, and runs in Ürümqi Tianshan International Airport only.
+It consists of two stations, namely International Airport and International Airport North.
+This is treated as a shuttle, connecting the closed southern terminal and the northern terminal.
+They planned for an east terminal extension, but this was cancelled.